stoeps13/hclds-keycloak/docs/integration/ds-integration/cnx-integration.md

 In the ISC, navigate to **Security** &rarr; **federated repositories** –> **configure** &rarr; **Trusted authentication realms – inbound** &rarr; **Add external realm** &rarr; `https://IDP_HOSTNAME/realms/KEYCLOAK_REALMNAME`

+>[!NOTE]
-If you use `provider_x.useRealm=WAS_DEFAULT` this is not necessary, because all token and cookie contain `defaultWIMFileBasedRealm` as the realmName.
+> If you use `provider_x.useRealm=WAS_DEFAULT` this is not necessary, because all token and cookie contain `defaultWIMFileBasedRealm` as the realmName.
 And this is always trusted.
 This needs at least WebSphere 8.5.5 FP23!

 ### Restarting the server